pcmillerAcme/docs/index.md

 The API described in this documentation is available at [service.acme.codes](http://service.acme.codes) and [api.acme.codes](http://api.acme.codes)

-The example workflows described in this documentation will function for anyone, but the encoded messages will be prefixed to ACME's website in a way that limits commercial use but still demonstrates ACME's real time encoding ability.
+The example workflows described in this documentation will function for anyone, but the messages embedded into the codes will be prefixed to ACME's website in a way that limits commercial use but still demonstrates ACME's real time encoding ability.
 To encode messages without this prefixed demonstration restriction, a subscription-based business agreement with ACME must first be paid for.

 The majority of API calls made available here can be experimented with by anyone with a browser.
 Simply try the links directly, or copy, edit, and paste them to create your own test codes.